 Therefore, the 1st line therapy consists in elimination of risk factors by a rational use of medications, diet and exercising.
 This is where a range of neoteric PDE-5 inhibitors – Viagra, Levitra, Cialis and a huge number of their generic alternatives come to the rescue, demonstrating impressive efficiency results (these preparations have a noteworthy positive effect in 72 – 79% of ED patients).
 These medications boast a relatively narrow list of side effects (manifesting mostly in non-aggressive forms) and contraindications.
 These preparations can be used within a treatment course as well as ‘on demand’ solutions.

 Read also: Comparsion – Viagra, Cialis, Levitra: which one is best?

 As for intracavernous injections, this method can hardly be considered as treatment approach focusing on natural restoration of erectile function.
-Such injections only lead to short-term stimulation of blood circulation that even without proper sexual stimulation leads to the onset of an erection.
-Such injections must not be performed frequently because because of significant risk of injuries.
+Such injections only lead to short-term stimulation of blood circulation that even without proper sexual stimulation leads to onset of an erection.
+Such injections should not be performed frequently because of a significant risk of injuries.
 Thus, after 30-50 injections the rumen in the cavernous tissue may gradually develop, which in the process of time may lead to a complete loss of erectile function.
-Because of inaccurately made injection, even a single procedure may result into bruising, the development of local fibrosis and penile curvature, which may also lead to disastrous consequences.
+Because of inaccurately made injection, even a single procedure may result in bruising or formation of local fibrosis and penile curvature, which may also lead to disastrous consequences.